luisfrancs/wealth_pb_ee_models/README.md

 - Raw files: `.gt3x`

 ### Combined Data
-- Synchronized activPAL + ActiGraph CSV files (synchronized data should be provided at 20 Hz)
+- Synchronized activPAL + ActiGraph CSV files (Synchronized data should be provided at a sampling frequency of 20 Hz): `.csv`

 ---